hrsh7th/nvim-cmp/README.md

 EOF
 ```

-The default configuration can be found in [here](./lua/cmp/config/default.lua)
+The default configuration can be found [here](./lua/cmp/config/default.lua)

 Advanced Configuration
 ====================